 Blankenese is often described with the following adjectives, which I have been hearing since my student years: posh, chic, expensive, fancy, rich, affluent – you name it.
 I also used to think Blankenese was Övelgönne, shhhh.
 I’m not confused anymore.
 You can actually walk or cycle to Blankenese from where I stoppped during my walk in Övelgönne, just be prepared to cover quite a distance, though that’s also the cool thing about the Elbe beach that follows that whole walk – you can just keep going and going and going.

 It’s easy to get to, taking the S-Bahn train being one example and then just getting out at Blankenese station.
 The trip wasn’t as long as I expected, in fact, I barely read two pages of the book I brought with me.
 The sun is shining (which always tends to get noticed with extra jubilation around here) and when I get out I’m reminded of my first impression from years ago – arriving here feels like you’re on vacation at some resort spot, provided it’s not winter.
-You can walk a little bit along what is essentially the high street here, come across the weekly market, stop to get some lunch (from the supermarket salad bar for me, and then eat on a bench by the water later).
+You can walk a little bit along what is essentially the high street here, stop by the weekly market, stop to get some lunch (from the supermarket salad bar for me, and then eat on a bench by the water later).

 My actual goal is the so-called Treppenviertel, or staircase quarter, which is conveniently pointed out by signs and doesn’t take long to get to.
 Hamburg is widely referred to as a flat city and that fact is true, except for Blankenese where it gets quite hilly by local standards.
 On my left gradually descending rows of pretty villas and shrubbery are interspersed with stairs that all lead down to the sparkling silver of the Elbe.
 I pick the nicely level Strandtreppe (beach stairs).